Back to Home

 E Minor

-Fingers on 2nd fret of A and D strings.
-One of the easiest chords — strum all six strings open.
+Fingers on the 2nd fret of the A and D strings.
+One of the easiest chords in E standard because all six strings can ring.

 G Major